A Magictation by Mikeal Basile

 MANA MATH: “Which 35 lands should I include?”

 I often run 35 lands, but if my mana curve is mostly in the 5 cmc range or higher, then I up the land count.
 I generally don’t play fewer than 35, as I hate to mulligan.
 The fewer colors your deck has, the simpler this process is.
 I start with trying to meet the color requirements for my deck, and I use a simple method.
 Count up the number of each colored mana symbol and look to provide double that number of sources for each color in the deck.
 If this doesn’t work, then I just look for the ratio between colors and divide the sources that way.
 Give priority to colors that you need early on in your mana curve.
 The more colors you have, the more you will need to invest in rare lands.
 Buy them!
-I am always buying and trading for these, as there is no better investment in Magic than rare lands.
+I am always buying and trading for these, as there is no better investment (from a playing perspective) in Magic than rare lands.

 WORK IN PROGRESS: “What happens when the deck isn’t perfect?”